zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/Full/_index.md

 As part of ArcBox, an Azure Monitor workbook is deployed to provide a single pane of glass for monitoring and reporting on ArcBox resources.
 Using Azure's management and operations tools in hybrid, multi-cloud and edge deployments provides the consistency needed to manage each environment through a common set of governance and operations management practices.
 The Azure Monitor workbook acts as a flexible canvas for data analysis and visualization in the Azure portal, gathering information from several data sources from across ArcBox and combining them into an integrated interactive experience.

-   > **Note: Due to the number of Azure resources included in a single ArcBox deployment and the data ingestion and analysis required, it is expected that metrics and telemetry for the workbook can take several hours to be fully available.**
+   > **NOTE: Due to the number of Azure resources included in a single ArcBox deployment and the data ingestion and analysis required, it is expected that metrics and telemetry for the workbook can take several hours to be fully available.**

 ## Access the ArcBox workbook

 The Jumpstart ArcBox workbook is automatically deployed for you as part of ArcBox's advanced automation.
-To access the Jumpstart ArcBox workbook use the Azure Portal to follow the next steps.
+To access the Jumpstart ArcBox workbook use the Azure portal to follow the next steps.

 - Navigate to your ArcBox resource group and search for your Log Analytics workspace, you can do so by using the filter "Type" and searching for "Log Analytics workspace".